Roger W. Griffith, P.E.

 Thermal Expansion Tanks: Part 2 – Sizing

-July 31, 2015 by Roger Griffith 1 Comment
+July 31, 2015 by Roger W. Griffith, P.E.
+1 Comment

-How To Size Thermal Expansion Tanks For Hot Water Systems
+How To Size Thermal Expansion Tanks For Hot Water Systems – Part 2 of a 3-part series.

 thermal expansion tank

 In Part 1 of this series, we looked at where thermal expansion tanks are needed.
-When it is determined that a tank should be included in the plumbing system, the next task is to determine the correct size for the tank.
+When it is determined that a tank should be included in the plumbing system, the next task is to select the correct tank size.
 Referring to sizing tables in an expansion tank manufacturer’s catalog is the easiest method, although not the best method, for sizing thermal expansion tanks.
-Sizing tables provided by the manufacturers, give the tank model number and size based on the water heater’s volume and the system supply pressure.
+Sizing tables provided by the manufacturers give the tank model number and size based on the water heater’s volume and the system supply pressure.
 These tables, however, are based on three important assumptions that designers need to be aware of.

 First, for most manufacturers, the tables are based on a maximum allowable line pressure of 150 psi.
 This is the maximum allowable working pressure of most water heaters and thermal expansion tanks.
 It is also the setting of the water heater relief valve.
 In other words, the thermal expansion tank, if selected by the tables, could accommodate the thermal expansion up to a system pressure of 150 psi, which is the relieving point for the water heater relief valve.
-Remember that the purpose of the thermal expansion tank is to avoid the relief valve from relieving.
+Remember that the purpose of the thermal expansion tank is to prevent the relief valve from relieving.
 Sizing the thermal expansion tank for a maximum allowable pressure of 135 psi, which is 10% below the relief valve set point, is a better alternative.

 [Read more…]